flexflow/FlexFlow/.github/README.md

 * The GPT2 tokenizer is used to support the Open Pre-trained Transformer model family (e.g., OPT-13B and OPT-125M).
 To use it, download the [vocab](https://raw.githubusercontent.com/facebookresearch/metaseq/main/projects/OPT/assets/gpt2-vocab.json) and [merges](https://raw.githubusercontent.com/facebookresearch/metaseq/main/projects/OPT/assets/gpt2-merges.txt) files and pass the folder containing them as a parameter.

 ### LLM Weights
-The weight files using in our demo is extracted from HuggingFace, and stored in our AWS S3 bucket.
+The weight files used in our demo are extracted from HuggingFace, and stored in our AWS S3 bucket.

 |  Model   | Model id on Hugging Face  | Storage Location |
 |  :----  | :----  | :----  |